Jedi18/Syl3D/README.md

 ![Syl3D](img/terrains.jpg)

-Show terrains were generated using WorldMachine and then loaded into Syl3D.
+Shown terrains were generated using WorldMachine and then loaded into Syl3D.

 ### Built With